 Scope.
 We have learned that safe anchoring requires at least a 7-to-1 scope.
 That is, we should let out enough anchor chain to be seven times the sum of (1) the water depth plus (2) the height of our bow above the water.
 So, if our bow is 5 feet above the water and the water is 10 feet deep, we should let out 105 feet (15 x 7) of anchor chain to be safe.

 Anchor #1.
 When we purchased R&R she was equipped with a Delta plow-style anchor.
 (See below for our replacement Anchor #1.)

 This anchor is attached to 200 feet of 5/16 inch chain, connected to a Maxwell electric anchor windlass with an up/down switch at the helm and up/down foot pedals on the foredeck.

 It is a solid setup, except that an all-chain anchor rode can be uncomfortable and can damage the windlass during bumpy nights at anchor – more about that later.

 Marking Chain.
-While R&R was out of the water having some underwater parts replaced, I painted Anchor #1’s chain every 10 feet so we would know how much chain was out.
+In August 2019 while R&R was out of the water having some underwater parts replaced, I painted Anchor #1’s chain every 10 feet so we would know how much chain was out.

 Anchor #2.
 As we prepared for the 1,000 mile delivery of R&R from Nashville, TN to Holland, MI, I asked our delivery captain Danny Meadows whether he recommended a second anchor.
 His response was a strong “yes” so we added a lightweight Danforth fluke-style anchor with 200 feet of anchor line to use as a spare, or as a stern anchor to prevent swinging while at anchor.
 One evening along the heavily flooded Mississippi River during delivery of R&R to Holland, MI, Danny and I needed both anchors and they saved us.
 That Danforth anchor is now mounted on our bow rail for the next time we need it.